Jrayp/Moku/README.md

 ### Internal data

 Lastly Moku maps have an element 'moku_map.internal' which is meant for internal use (duh).
-Don't mess with it :P
+Don't mess with it unless you know what you're doing :P

 ## Using the auto tiler

 ![](doc/transition.png)

-Moku auto-tiling can be very easy to use, depending on use case.
-More involved needs will require more involved setup.
-However, for simple defold tilemap autotiling, very little work is required.
+For this guide we will use 8-bit (Complex) tiling, but 4-bit (Simple) tiling works mostly the same way.

 Please refer to [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673) if in doubt, as mokus autotiler is based on that article.

-For this guide we will use 8-bit (Complex) tiling, but 4-bit (Simple) tiling works mostly the same way.
+This guide is fairly in-depth, but Moku auto-tiling is actually very simple (though fairly powerful) for most use cases.
+The biggest issue will likely be dealing with the tilesheet.

 ### Tile sheet layout